peteroupc/peteroupc.github.io/filenames.md

 - HFS Plus uses a particular normalization form in file name storage.

 Most but not all modern file systems support file names with _non-basic code points_ (names with code points beyond the Basic Latin range of the Unicode Standard).
 Such file names are called _internationalized file names_ here.

+In addition, certain file names are problematic; examples as "con", "aux", and other names reserved by earlier versions of the Windows operating system.
+(For Windows-specific information on file name support, see "[Naming Files, Paths, and Namespaces](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file)" in Microsoft Docs.)

 Applications that wish to support internationalized file names can follow the suggestions below.